Written By Jess Feldman

 After graduating from Berkley UX/UI Boot Camp, which job roles did you feel qualified to apply for?

 Most of my cohort applied for Junior UX Designer or UX Research positions.
 I leveraged my journalism experience to exclusively apply for UX writing jobs.
 In the end, I landed jobs that combine all of my skills.
 My new position pulls from what I learned at the boot camp and in journalism.

 How did Berkeley UX/UI Boot Camp prepare you for the job hunt?

 Throughout the program, there were career tracks to complete, including helping you with your resume and career goals.
 I personally did not get around to completing the career tracks until the end of the program.
 For the last three weeks of the program, I was connected with my career coach, Irene, and I cannot say enough about her!
 I told her all of my skills, and she helped me to position myself.
 We discussed my career path and decided that I had a high chance to land a job as a UX writer or content strategist with my past experience.
 She was hands-on with my resume and helped me to tweak it for every job that I was applying to.
 Irene had me send out on average 10 applications per week and when I finally received an offer, she helped me with the negotiation process.
 She was with me until the end.

 Did you have access to career assistance?

-Yes, the Trilogy team is flooding me with emails!
-Trilogy does an amazing job of including boot camp graduates.
+Yes, the boot camp team is flooding me with emails!
+The boot camp does an amazing job of including boot camp graduates.
 I can also still reach out to my career coach Irene.
 I have lifetime access to all the materials I ever learned at the boot camp.
 I am connected with my cohort and teachers through the Slack channel too.
 It's a real community!

 How did you get your job at Truebill?